TorchAI/scuroql-spec/README.md

 ScuroQL is a query language for APIs created by TorchAI.

 The ScuroQL will be used accompanied with Scuro Server.
 The Scuro Server will return the result as ScuroQL query requested in a json format.
+For more information about Scuro, please refer here.

-For more information about Scuro, please refer (here)[https://github.com/TorchAI/scuro].
+Go to wiki tab of this repo to see the documentation of ScuroQL.

 ## Overview